LiveAsynchronousVisualizedArchitecture/lava/README.md

 ### How LAVA Confronts These Problems

-#### High Level Planning and Structure
+#### High Level Structure

-  -  Using nodes connected in a fluid, openGL accelerated UI, programs can be architected at a high level before worrying about the implementation of their pieces.
+  -  Using nodes connected in a fluid, openGL accelerated UI, programs can be architected visually and implemented incrementally
-  -  Clear separation of each node can help with collaboration as well as calibration to the scope of work needed.
+  -  Clear separation of each node facilitates collaboration as well as calibration to the scope of work needed.
-  -  Every packet of data can be dealt with concurrently, making a program highly asynchronous with little effort.
-  -  Each node is made using C++, which lets the expression level programming be done normally.
   -  Programs can be created from relativly few nodes, simplifying the comprehension of how large projects fit together and how their pieces interact.

 #### Interactivity and Testing
  - Any ouput from a node can potentially be visualized while the program is running.
+ - Input data can be frozen and a single node can be recompiled, automatically hot reloaded, then automatically run using the now static input.
+This enables fast iteration even in a large program by isolating a single piece and its input while continuously viewing its output.
+ - Constant nodes can offer a way to change input in real time for interactive testing with visualization of results

+#### Concurrency, Parallelism and Asynchronous Design
+  -  Every packet of data can be dealt with concurrently, giving a program lock free asynchronous execution with little effort.
+Parallelism is dictated by the amount that data can be isolated.
    - Visualizations happen with lock free shared memory to external processes and don't interfere with the execution of the main program.
- - Input data can be frozen and a single node can be recompiled, automatically hot reloaded and run using the now static input.
-This enables fast iteration even in a large program by isolating a single piece.

 ### Common Problems With Visual Programming
   -  Most visual programming environments are based off of a custom language instead of leveraging the enormous ecosystem, maturity, speed and extensive design that has already gone into existing languages.
 LAVA is made using a few thousand lines of C++ spread across 3 header files with no external dependencies.